bhisaac/5eFP/5eFP-SRD.md

 #### Spellcasting Ability

 Wisdom (WIS) is your spellcasting ability for your druid spells, since your magic draws upon your devotion and attunement to nature.
 You use your WIS whenever a druid spell refers to your spellcasting ability.
-In addition, you use WIS when setting the saving throw DC for a druid spell you cast and when making an attack roll with one.
+In addition, you use WIS when setting the DC for a druid spell you cast and when making an attack roll with one.

 **Spell DC** = 10 + WIS